bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 There's some complexity there.
 But yeah, at a high level, I agree with you.
-And so one of the things that's sort of tricky for me is that actually Space Chains is sort of the project that I'm currently focused on.
+And so one of the things that's sort of tricky for me is that actually spacechains is sort of the project that I'm currently focused on.
 And now this silent payment thing, it was supposed to be sort of a side project where I thought like, okay, I'm just going to put this out on a gist and then I'm done with it.
 And then people start running with it and this Ox guy, he implements it.
 And now I'm like, okay, shit, I got to put some effort into this as well now.